 For example, we highlight the whole table from column A to column c.
 It will look for the information we told it to look up in column A.

 - Tell Excel what column to output the data from.

 In this, we need to see which column contains the data that we want to have as an output from the VLOOKUP.

 In the example, the output data is located in the 3rd column of the table, so we enter the number “3” in the formula.

 - Exact or approximate match.

-In this we need to specify if we’re looking for an exact or approximate match by entering “True” or “False”.
-In example we want an exact match (“Bananas”), so we type “false”.
+In this, we need to specify if we’re looking for an exact or approximate match by entering “True” or “False”.
+For example, we want an exact match (“Bananas”), so we type “false”.
 An approximate match it returns the next largest value that is less than your specific lookup value.

 Wanna use MS Excel like a Pro?
 Attain the Advanced Excel course from the Industry experts.